haacked/haacked.com/_posts/archived/2005-09-29-the-shining-redux--feel-good-movie.aspx.markdown

 ---
 layout: post
-title: "The Shining Redux - Feel Good Movie?"
+title: The Shining Redux - Feel Good Movie?
 date: 2005-09-29 -0800
 comments: true
 disqus_identifier: 10459
 categories: []
+redirect_from: "/archive/2005/09/28/the-shining-redux--feel-good-movie.aspx/"
 ---

 ![The Shining](http://haacked.com/images/TheShining.jpg) Since when was *The Shining* a feel good movie?
 Since somebody creatively edited footage to make [this